Themes and programmes

 Strategic Priorities Fund (SPF)

-UKRI is working to develop a new competitive Strategic Priorities Fund which builds on the vision of a ‘common fund’ set out in Sir Paul Nurse’s review.
+The Strategic Priorities Fund (SPF) builds on the vision of a ‘common fund’ set out in Sir Paul Nurse’s review.
 The SPF will support high quality research and development priorities which would otherwise be missed – multidisciplinary and interdisciplinary programmes identified by researchers and businesses at the cutting edge of research and innovation.
-We will set out further details in due course.
 See here for details of Strategic Priorities Fund calls.

 UKRI coordinates, through its nine organisations. the delivery of multidisciplinary research in the following priority areas: